HolyBlackCat/quasi-msys2/README.md

-## msys2-pacmake
+## quasi-msys2

 **What is this?**

 A small Linux-to-Windows cross-compilation environment.

+The goal is to mimic MSYS2, but on Linux (because it doesn't work under Wine).

 Features:

-* A tiny package manager, working with MSYS2 repositories.<br>
+* A tiny custom package manager, working with MSYS2 repositories.<br>
   From there you can install an up-to-date GCC and some common libraries.
 * A script that temporarily configures your kernel to transparently run `.exe` files with Wine, as if they were native executables.
-All kernel configuration will be undone on a reboot, or can be undone manually with the provided script.
+All kernel configuration will be undone on a reboot, or can be undone manually with the provided scripts.
 * CMake and Autotools will be tricked into thinking that they're doing a native Windows build!

 ## Prerequisites